mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/DAC/DAC_GenerateWaveform_TriggerHW_Init/readme.txt

   @endverbatim

 @par Example Description

-This example describes how to use the DAC peripheral to generate a waveform voltage from digital data stream transfered by DMA; This example is based on the STM32F0xx DAC LL API; peripheral initialization done using LL initialization function to demonstrate LL init usage.
+How to use the DAC peripheral to generate a voltage waveform from a digital data stream transfered by DMA.
+This example is based on the STM32F0xx DAC LL API.
+The peripheral initialization uses LL initialization functions to demonstrate LL init usage.

 Example configuration:
 One DAC channel (DAC1 channel1) is configured to connect DAC channel output on GPIO pin